Doctoral Studies at HNEE

-The topic of doctoral studies at universities of applied sciences is of great importance at HNEE.
-Since April 2024, the Brandenburg University and College Act (BbgHG) has stipulated that a doctoral college of the Brandenburg universities of applied sciences will be granted the right to award doctorates.
-The aim is to establish HNEE's own profile in the promotion of doctoral students and to expand HNEE's importance as a centre of science in the research landscape.
+Doctoral study holds a central place at HNEE.
+Since April 2024, the Brandenburg University and College Act (BbgHG) has provided for a doctoral college of the Brandenburg universities of applied sciences to be granted the right to award doctorates.
+Work is currently underway to define the framework and focus of this new college.
+HNEE aims to establish a distinctive profile in the support and development of doctoral candidates, and to further strengthen its role as a leading research institution within the region and beyond.

 Dr Charlotte Gohr together with her doctoral examiners, Prof Pierre Ibisch and Prof Henrik von Wehrden